Standard Deductions for 2023

 Nonresident Alien

-claim the standard deduction; however, a
+nonresident aliens who can claim the standard deduction, however, in general, a

 nonresident alien filing Form 1040-NR can not claim the standard deduction.
 Here are the exceptions: